NickAxani/Far-From-Here/README.md

 Player survives by keeping their hit points above 0, which requires consuming food and water as well as avoiding danger.
 Player can obtain a firearm and a knife to protect themselves, eliminating enemies from range or having easier quick time events at close range.
 Player wins by extracting after collecting all Objective items that point towards an extraction point.
 Object tagging Weapon, Consumable, Objective
 Camera first person.
 Audio cues of danger nearby with intense "battle" music or enemy sounds.
 VFX blood when the player takes damage, effects on the horror elemnts time permitting.

 ## 🎮 Controls (proposed)
-W A S D move
+W A S D move.
-Shift sprint
+Shift sprint.
-Mouse look
+Mouse look.
-Space jump
+Space jump.
-F interact pick up, open and close door
+F interact pick up, open and close door.
-Left Mouse shoot
+Left Mouse shoot.
-Right Mouse aim down sights
+Right Mouse aim down sights.
-Esc pause
+Esc pause.

 ## 📂 Project Setup aligned to course topics
 Unity 6.0 (6000.0.58f1 LTS).